 – Add insulation to your walls together with windows – it helps lower the amount of heating, which costs more than 25% of the amount of energy that is needed to heat and even cool the home.

 – Don’t abuse the hot water – you may wash their clothes in cold or warm water to reduce the energy required to produce it.
 By setting the water heater at 120 degrees Celsius, it can save energy a minimum of 500 pounds of carbon dioxide each year.

 – Dry clothes naturally.

 – Switch off the electricity – Unplug any appliances that are not used, like mobile charging systems, because even though they are switched off, they sap energy.

-Making sure our soil and waters stay safe from pollution is of essence to diminish greenhouse gases.
-Water and soil are the planets natural filtration system, we need to make sure they are balanced and abundant.
+Making sure our soil and waters stay safe from pollution is of the essence to diminish greenhouse gases.
+Water and soil are the planet’s natural filtration system, we need to make sure they are balanced and abundant.

-They are intricately connected, and need specific nutrients to keep balance.
+They are intricately connected and need specific nutrients to keep balance.
 Meaning we must be mindful of chemical productions that deplete their micro-organisms.
-Working to preserve water and soil’s balance will avoid DNA changes to food, higher temperatures and a malfunctioning filtration system that contributes to the greenhouse effect.
+Working to preserve water and soil balance will avoid DNA changes to food, higher temperatures, and a malfunctioning filtration system that contributes to the greenhouse effect.

 – Plant a tree